-The submission deadline has passed and we are no longer accepting applications.Each summer, Youthprise releases an RFP for Capacity Building Grants that provide funding to Twin Cities based non-profit youth-serving organizations.
+The Capacity Building Funding will not be offered in 2018 or 2019.
+Please check our website for a funding announcement in the second quarter of 2019 regarding general operating support.Each summer, Youthprise releases an RFP for Capacity Building Grants that provide funding to Twin Cities based non-profit youth-serving organizations.

 In the shifting political landscape it is crucial that we support the communities most impacted by disparities and address the systems that perpetuate them in the state of Minnesota.
 Youthprise, a youth-centered philanthropic organization, is uniquely positioned to act as a catalyst for policy and systems change, working with and for Minnesota youth to reduce racial disparities in the areas of Learning & Leadership, Economic Opportunity and Health and Safety.
 You can read more about our approach here.